Front-Desk Workflow Support for Ontario Dental Clinics

 2/3

 Industry benchmarks for North American dental and healthcare front-desk operations.
-Actual call leakage varies by clinic and patient mix.
+Actual call patterns vary by clinic, location, and patient mix.

 The workflow